 How Much Should I Feed?

-Feeding 5 to 8 lbs of whole cottonseed per cow per day is generally regarded as economical, effective and safe.
-Five pounds is about 25,000 seeds.
+Typical rations include up to 15% cottonseed on a dry matter basis.
+Feeding 5 to 8 lbs of whole cottonseed per cow per day is considered economical, effective and safe.

 Because each dairy is unique, have your forages tested and work with your nutritionist to develop a balanced ration for your herd.
 These sample rations from key regions will help get you started.

 Gossypol is a natural phenol derived from the cotton plant.
 Its level must be managed to avoid toxicity, or gossypol poisoning.